RuiAAPeres/Receiver/README.md

 #### Initializer. 🌳

 The `make` method, follows the same approach used in ReactiveSwift, with `pipe`.
-Since a `receiver` only makes sense with a `transmitter`, it's only logic for them to be created together.
+Since a `receiver` only makes sense with a `transmitter`, it's only logical for them to be created together.

 #### Separation between the reader and the writer. ⬆️ ⬇️